dotansha/ChemCalc/README.md

   - Updates and corrections to the compound name-to-formula mapping for better coverage and accuracy.

 ---
+## Version_1.6

+What's New in Version 1.6
+Version 1.6 introduces a complete overhaul of the Solution Dilution Calculator, transforming it from a simple tool into a powerful, live, and user-friendly utility that provides instant feedback.

+✨ Key Features & Improvements
+Live Calculations 🔢: The dilution calculator is now fully interactive.
+Results for the "Volume of Stock to Add" are updated instantly as you type, eliminating the need to press a "Calculate" button and providing a much faster workflow.

+Modern & Intuitive GUI ✨: The entire user interface for the dilution calculator has been redesigned to be clearer and more professional.

+The most important result is now displayed prominently at the top in a highlighted box.

+Inputs are logically grouped into "Stock Solution" and "Final Solution" sections.

+A secondary result now automatically calculates the required "Volume of Diluent to Add", a common source of error when performing dilutions manually.

+Expanded Unit Support ⚖️: The calculator is no longer limited to molar concentrations.
+You can now perform dilutions using common weight-based concentration units, including:

+mg/mL

+µg/mL

+ng/mL

+Robust Error Handling 🛡️: The new interface provides clear, real-time error messages.
+It will now prevent calculations if the stock and final units are incompatible (e.g., molar vs. mass-based) or if the stock concentration is lower than the final concentration.

+Browser Compatibility Fix 🐞: A stubborn CSS bug that caused unit selection boxes (M, mM, etc.) to appear cropped in Chrome has been fixed, ensuring a consistent and polished look across different browsers.
+--

 **Summary:**
 ChemFormulator v1.5 is a more flexible, robust, and user-friendly chemistry calculator, with expanded functionality for working with hydrates, improved analysis flow, and a more modern interface.
 It is ideal for both quick checks and more complex reagent conversions.